princesegzy01/digiTrac/Readme.md

 4. change directory into the digiTrac folder and run `npm install` to install all the dependencies.

+### Run App

-5. Start the application by running `sails lift`.
+1. Start the application by running `sails lift`.

-6. open your favourrite browser and point the url to `http://localhost:1337` to see the application running.
+2. open your favourrite browser and point the url to `http://localhost:1337` to see the application running.